 In the case of the OEWG, the General Assembly requested UNODA to provide the possibility of holding intersessional consultative meetings with interested parties, in particular business, non-governmental organizations and academia, to share input on issues within the OEWG’s mandate.

-State of existing agreements

-How we scoped agreements

-We scoped agreements into the project based on the following rough criteria:

-The agreement describes specific commitments or recommendations that apply to any or all signatory groups (typically governments, non-profit organization or private sector companies);

-The commitments or recommendations must have a stated goal to improve the overall state of cybersecurity;

-The agreement must be international in scope - it must have multiple well known actors that either operate significant parts of internet infrastructure, or are governments (representing a wide constituency).

-Agreements were identified by experts participating in the Best Practices Forum.

 b.
 The binding or non-binding nature of agreements

-Of note, the agreements we scoped can be considered binding to various degrees.
+The agreements we scoped can be considered binding to various degrees.
 Some documents, such as the Budapest convention, is a legally binding instrument.
 Others, such as the African Union Convention on Cybersecurity, can become binding once ratified by sufficient states (15, as opposed to 4 to date).

 Others are normative rather than binding.
 They are not legally binding but affect behavior by incentivizing or motivating the parties to comply.
-Examples include the UNGGE norms of 2015 for states, or the MANRS norms proposed by the Internet Society.
+Examples include the UNGGE norms of 2015 for states, or the Mutually Agreed Norms for Routing Security (MANRS) proposed by the Internet Society.
 These are often codified after best practices or agreements have had some chance to settle in the international system, and violation of these best practices is at least considered undesired by a large number of parties.

 For the purpose of this document, we decided to include documents originating from both sets of backgrounds, as each of them can have a positive influence on the cyber security environment, through different means.